 Gujarat: OBC students allegedly refuse to eat mid-day meals cooked by Dalit woman

-Children from the Koli, Bharwad, Thakor and Gadhvi communities have been refusing to eat mid day meals since June 16, as per the complaint.
+Children from the Koli, Bharwad, Thakor and Gadhvi communities have been refusing to eat mid-day meals since June 16, according to a complaint.

-In Gujarat, 147 students from Other Backward Classes have refused to eat mid-day meals at a school allegedly because a Dalit woman has been cooking the food, The Times of India reported on Thursday.
+In Gujarat’s Morbi district, 147 students from Other Backward Classes have refused to eat mid-day meals at a school allegedly because a Dalit woman has been cooking the food, The Times of India reported on Thursday.

-Children from Koli, Bharwad, Thakor and Gadhvi communities have reportedly shunned the meals since June 16 after a Dalit woman, Dhara Makwana, was given the contract to prepare the food.
+Children from Koli, Bharwad, Thakor and Gadhvi communities have reportedly shunned the meals since June 16 after a Dalit woman, Dhara Makwana, was given the contract to prepare the food, according to a police complaint by the woman’s husband, Gopi Makwana.

 The incident is said to have taken place at the Shri Sokhda Primary School at Sokhda village.

-Dhara Makwana’s husband Gopi Makwana has filed a police complaint.
 The matter has been transferred to an officer of the rank of deputy superintendent of police.
-“Police officers told me this was an issue concerning the school and district administration and they could not interfere,” he said.
+“Police officers told me this was an issue concerning the school and district administration and they could not interfere,” Gopi Makwana said.

-Gopi Makwana in his complaint stated that Dhara Makwana had cooked food for 153 students on June 16.
+In his complaint, Gopi Makwana stated that Dhara Makwana had cooked food for 153 students on June 16.
 However, 147 Other Backward Class students refused to stay back for the mid-day meal after being influenced by their parents.

 Dhara Makwana has requested the police to intervene in the matter, and claimed that she was being victimised due to caste bias, according to The Times of India.